QuarkNerd/blog/tferguson/_posts/2016-03-03-modularizing-client-side-dependencies-with-jspm.md

 Let’s recap here.
 The only files loaded via script tags in our `index.html` are for `system.js` and its `config.js`.
 We need the config in a script tag so that SystemJS knows which transpiler to use and other important details like its module resolution mappings.
 We import `app.js` because it is the entry point of our application.
-This set up our main angular module and allows the application to bootstrap via the `ng-app` directive.
+This sets up our main angular module and allows the application to bootstrap via the `ng-app` directive.
 No matter how many modules and third party dependencies we add to the rest of our application we will never need to make the `index.html` aware of any other file again.
 SystemJS will handle all module loading from here onwards.
 In fact, if we were using a third party angular module like [UIRouter](https://github.com/angular-ui/ui-router) so that our template (not including the bootstrapping directive) is replaced by a div with a `ui-view` directive, we could theoretically never have to touch our `index.html` again.

 This is amazing news for those of us who have inexplicably forgotten to add a script tag in the past and wondered where an error is coming from or had to deal with ordering issues for our app’s dependencies, and it is also a much, much cleaner solution than injecting script tags into your `index.html`.